-- The second technique is to provide the linear relationship among all the elements represented by using the concept of pointers or links.
+- The second technique is to provide a linear relationship among all the elements represented by using the concept of pointers or links.
 These linear structures are termed as linked lists.

 The common examples of the linear data structure are: